Bootstrap Diagnostic Tests: introduction

 This diagnostic potential of the bootstrap has not been developed in the extant literature.
 Beran (1997) was the first to suggest examining the bootstrap distribution to diagnose bootstrap failure.
+Davidson (2017) proposes simulation-based diagnostics in order to determine when a given bootstrap procedure works well or not in finite samples.
 B\aa rdsen and Fanelli (2015) provide prima facie evidence that non-Gaussian bootstrap distributions may be linked to weak identification in~DSGE~models; see also Angelini, Cavaliere and Fanelli (2022, 2024), and Zhan (2018).
 Within the problem of statistical reporting in a Bayesian communication framework, Andrews and Shapiro (2025) show that the (Bayesian) bootstrap distribution can serve as a surrogate posterior, and propose comparing it with the Gaussian approximation, using distance measures such as the signed Kolmogorov metric, to assess whether the conventional report adequately conveys uncertainty.
 A related approach is found in Wang (2025), who proposes detecting violations of asymptotic normality for GMM and extremum estimators by comparing quasi-Bayesian posterior distributions with the Gaussian benchmark.
-Our contribution extends this literature by demonstrating how distances between bootstrap and Gaussian distributions can be used to construct formal specification tests that avoid pretesting bias.
+Our contribution extends this literature by demonstrating how distances between bootstrap and Gaussian distributions can be used to construct formal specification tests that avoid pre-testing bias.
 In terms of econometric theory, a further novelty lies in the asymptotic regime we adopt, where both the sample size $n$ and the number of bootstrap repetitions $m$ pass to infinity simultaneously.
 This setting is rarely considered in the literature; a notable exception is Andrews and Buchinsky (2000), who exploit this joint asymptotic regime to guide the choice of $m$ in applied work.

 To demonstrate the practical relevance and broad applicability of the bootstrap in the detection of specification invalidity, we discuss its use in the five scenarios (i)--(v) mentioned above.
-As regards case (i) of possible weak instruments, we also present an empirical illustration where we use our approach to revisit K\"{a}nzig's (2021) empirical strategy for identifying the macroeconomic effects of a structural oil supply news shock.
+As regards case (i) of possible weak instruments, we also present an empirical illustration where we revisit, through the lens of bootstrap diagnostics, K\"{a}nzig's (2021) empirical strategy for identifying the macroeconomic effects of a structural oil supply news shock.

-\paragraph{structure of the paper.}
+\paragraph*{structure of the paper.}

 The paper is organized as follows.
 In Section~\ref{Sec Example weak IV} we introduce a running example based on instrumental variable estimation.
 Section~\ref{Sec main} contains our general results.
 Section~\ref{Sec post diagnostics inference} establishes the key result that the bootstrap procedure induces no pre-test bias in large samples.
 Additional results and extensions are reported in Section~\ref{Sec extensions}, while Section~\ref{Sec Examples} illustrates four further applications.
 An empirical example is presented in Section~\ref{Sec Empirical}, and Section~\ref{Sec conc} concludes.
 Notation and definitions used throughout the paper can be found in Appendix~\ref{Appendix notation}.
 Proofs are collected in Appendices~\ref{Appendix main proofs} and~\ref{Appendix additional proofs}.